returnvalue/pythoncode/README.md

-# pythoncode
+# Python Code
 Python Code

-Simple collection of various [Python](https://www.python.org/) Code snippets.
-Full tutorials available for each Python file in the repo.
+Python Code is a simple collection of various [Python](https://www.python.org/) Code snippets.
+The repository breaks up the code into individual .py files, and the full tutorial for each collection of code is available below. 👍

 1. [How To Name And Use Python Variables](https://vegibit.com/how-to-name-and-use-python-variables/)
 2. [How To Use Python Strings](https://vegibit.com/how-to-use-python-strings/)